grame-cncm/inscore/readme.txt

 	svn co https://guidolib.svn.sourceforge.net/svnroot/guidolib guidolib or from the src distribution:
 	http://sourceforge.net/projects/guidolib/files/Guidolib-src/
+Up to version 5 of Qt, you need to install 'libphonon-dev'.
+With Qt5, multimedia support is included in Qt and phonon is not required any more.
 This project requires the Guido Engine version 1.40 or greater.

 a) Compiling the GUIDO library